Triangular Spiders

 Distribution

-Triangular spiders are found through out the Australasian region including Australia, Papua New Guinea, Indonesia and New Caledonia
+Triangular spiders are found through out the Australasian region including Australia, Papua New Guinea, Indonesia and New Caledonia.

 Seasonality

-Most prevelant in summer
+Most prevalent in summer.

 Feeding and diet